Research Workshop for Law School Students

-This workshop offers a systematic approach to finding information in today’s inter-disciplinary digital environment, focusing on the complex relationship between research and technology.
+This workshop continues the interdisciplinary workshops from previous three spring semesters.
+In its current iteration it offers a systematic approach to finding information in today’s complex digital environment, focusing on the complex relationship between research and technology.
 It is an introduction to the multiple facets of legal research, which often requires familiarity with research beyond finding statutes, cases, and administrative rules and regulations.
 We will touch upon factual investigation, literature research, and of course, ways to manage all this information, whether you work alone on a project or as a team member.

 Both the teaching and the practice of legal research are undergoing massive changes because of the explosion of technological developments.
 As a result, legal research is a completely different endeavor than it was just a couple of years ago, and it quite often depends on inter-disciplinary research.
 “What are the stats?”
 “What is the quantitative method you used to reach this results?” are just mere examples of the complexities of today’s research.